autowarefoundation/autoware-documentation/docs/support/troubleshooting.md

 MAKEFLAGS="-j1" colcon build --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=Release --parallel-workers 1
 ```

+!!! note

+    By lowering both the number of packages built in parallel and the number of jobs used by `make`, you can reduce the memory usage.
+    However, this also means that the build process takes longer.

 ### Errors when using the latest version of Autoware

 If you are working with the latest version of Autoware, issues can occur due to out-of-date software or old build files.